DauwJonas/JS-Web-Userscripts/Console Scripts/YouTube/Get Playlist/README.md

 # YouTube Get Playlist

-NOTE: Not a userscript but past in console.

 Get vid from a Playlist, all or all section by index.

 ## Get Playlist Video Links